ekedonald/1-Linux-Practice-Project/README.md

 ## 10. rm command:
 The rm command is used to delete files within directory.
 The user performing the command must have write permissions.
 Remember the directory's location as this will remove file(s) and you can't undo it.

-* Here's the general synthax:
+* Here's the general syntax:

 ```bash
 rm html.txt
 ```